“It’s been really nice to be directly involved in making a difference to the city I’ve grown up loving.”Read more

-DESIGN Canberra’s 2020 designer-in-residence, Kirstie Rea, wouldn’t live anywhere else.
+Glass artist Kirstie Rea wouldn’t live anywhere else.

-Internationally-acclaimed glass artist, Kirstie Rea, has travelled the world to teach and exhibit her art for 3 decades.
-But it’s her home town that inspires her creatively.
+She’s travelled the world to teach and exhibit her art for three decades.
+But it’s her home town – Canberra – that inspires her creatively.

-Born in Canberra in 1955, Kirstie can remember a time when Woden was all sheep paddocks.
-Canberra has come a long way since then, but our local arts scene has retained its friendliness and approachability.
+Born in Canberra in 1955, Kirstie can remember a time when Woden was a sheep paddock.
+The capital has come a long way, but the local arts scene has retained its “friendliness and approachability” according to Kirstie.